derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 The `findAccountById()` function in `public/src/accounts.js` has two parameters, in the following order:

-- An array of accounts.
+- An array of account objects.
-- An ID of a single account.
+- A string ID of a single account object.

 It returns the account object that has the matching ID.